Was there an alternative option, indeed a better candidate to captain Pompey at Fleetwood almost 18 months ago?

-Personnel were rotated but never was the armband moved to Pack during this difficult time for the club and manager.
+Personnel were rotated but never was the armband moved to Pack during this difficult time for the club and Head Coach.
 Whilst clutching at straws, was there one last dice left in the hands of Cowley to play, seeming now with no time left to throw it, to recover some belief, confidence and form?

 Post-match comments from Mousinho would assume that if fit, Robertson would have led the side out of the tunnel against Exeter.
 Handing over the captaincy to Pack in this scenario would have created a far more interesting debate for fans to get their teeth into, a bold move when only two days into his reign.

 With Robertson recovering from his injury and the quick turnaround of games ahead of Pompey, there is a good chance that Pack, if fit and healthy himself, will have an unobstructed run at captaining Mousinho’s side and a further chance to lead, guide, galvanise, lift and rally all around him, as well as himself.